If you have unequal pupils, you could be suffering from anisocoria.

 For people with anisocoria, the pupil sizes in both eyes are different.
 One pupil may be larger than normal, or one pupil may be smaller than normal, therefore resulting in unequal pupil sizes.

-4 different types of anisocoria and their causes
+4 different types of anisocoria (unequal pupils) and their causes

 There are four different types of anisocoria, and each type has different causes and manifestations: